 Right.

-Mitch Daniels (30:43):
+Mitch Daniels (30:45):

 Stephanie Slade (31:27):

-Life is full of trade-offs of course, right?
-So yes, capitalism and a sort of dynamic capitalist order free market order free enterprise is going to be in some sense, in some ways for some people destabilizing, people are going to choose.
-We have seen in many cases, people choosing to, for example, move from where they grew up, the small town that they grew up in where they knew everybody, and to maybe a big city where there are better job opportunities.
-They're being influenced by economic incentives to make that choice where some people might say this is a tragedy.
-They're severing their ties and their roots, and they're going to a place where they're going to be a faceless automaton in a city where they don't know anyone, and this is tragedy, the questions, and I don't want to deny that, that there's some truth to those complaints.
+Yeah, life is full of trade-offs, of course.
+So yes, capitalism and a dynamic capitalist order, a free-market, free-enterprise system, is going to be, in some sense and in some ways, destabilizing for some people.
+We’ve seen many cases of people choosing, for example, to move from where they grew up, from a small town where they knew everyone, to a big city with better job opportunities.
+They’re influenced by economic incentives to make that choice.
+Some people might say this is a tragedy, that they’re severing their ties and their roots, and going to a place where they’ll be a faceless automaton in a city where they don’t know anyone.
+And for them, this is a tragedy.

-Dynamism is destabilizing in many ways, but it also has incredible upsides, and so you always have to think in terms of both sides of that trade off, and do you really want to sacrifice the gains that we have had in terms of material well being and opportunity through the dynamic free market order for the most part, I mean, it's not a fully free market order as we all know that we're living in, but the dynamism and the gains that from that I think have been incredible in terms of some really important things like just lifting people out of abject poverty around the world and creating opportunities more and more opportunities for more and more people.
-I don't want to sacrifice that in order to try to keep people frozen in place where they are to stop that dynamism to try to, because it may feel chaotic and it may feel frightening a little bit to live in a world that's changing around us all the time, but trying to freeze people in place requires so much coercion and so much force and so much top down just imposition of somebody else's views about what is good for you.
+And I don’t want to deny that there’s some truth to those complaints.
+Dynamism is destabilizing in many ways, but it also has incredible upsides.
+So you always have to think in terms of both sides of that trade-off.
+Do you really want to sacrifice the gains we’ve had in terms of material well-being and opportunity from a dynamic free-market order, for the most part?
+I mean, it’s not a fully free market, as we all know.
+But the dynamism and the gains that come from it have been incredible, especially in really important areas, like lifting people out of abject poverty around the world and creating more and more opportunities for more and more people.

-That to me is much more dangerous than the alternative.
 People always have the option to make different choices in a free society, which is what we want.
 It's not one where anybody is forced to, for example, leave their small town to move to the big city.
 You have the choice to say, do I want to take that job?
 Do I want to pursue that career?
 Do I want to launch my own business where I'm going to be working 80 hours a week because I'm trying to get this business off the ground because I have a big dream for what I want to accomplish?
 Or do I want to be an employee at a company where I receive my salary and I go home to my family on the weekends?
-People should have those choices and they should be able to make the choices that's right for them.
-And that can always happen in a free society.
+People should have those choices and they should be able to make the choice that's right for them, and that can always happen in a free society.
 It should be happening all around us all the time.
-What makes me nervous is when somebody says one or the other of those should be the only option available to people.

 Mitch Daniels (34:03):

-Stephanie Slade (34:22):
+Stephanie Slade (34:23):

-So to me, this is a government actor going after a private entity in retaliation for political speech, and that is very clearly, as far as I'm concerned, a violation of our first amendment rights.
-It shouldn't happen.
-And so that is why I considered that to be problematic.
 If you wanted to say the whole idea of having special business districts was a mistake, it's a form of cronyism.
-Okay, we can have that.
-You can make the case for why that might be, but if you're targeting only one of those out of 1800 of them in the state, and it happens to be the one that has spoken out against a law you favor, and you're admitting openly on cable television that that's why you're doing it, then we have a problem.
+Okay.
+We can have that conversation.
+You can make the case for why that might be.
+But if you're targeting only one of those out of 1,800 of them in the state, and it happens to be the one that has spoken out against a law you favor, and you're admitting openly on cable television that that's why you're doing it, then we have a problem.

 Mitch Daniels (35:52):